 Oral surgery is the diagnosis of diseases, trauma and imperfections of the teeth, jaws and soft tissues of the mouth and their subsequent treatment (via suitable surgical procedures).

-At the Dental & Facial Clinic, the only Brånemark centre in London (in Chiswick), we have the best professionals working with the latest technological advances to offer you the best treatment options.
+At the Dental & Facial Implant Centre, the only Brånemark centre in London (in Chiswick), we have the best professionals working with the latest technological advances to offer you the best treatment options.

 Common dental surgery